Lytchett Minster & St Dunstan's Upton

 We give thanks to the Lord for our fellowship and pray for guidance in our future plans.

-See Ian S or Dave H if you would like to get involved or alternatively contact the Parish Office.
+See Ian S if you would like to get involved or alternatively contact the Church Office.